monalizadsg/100days-of-code-log/README.md

 **Thoughts:** I noticed that doing css really takes time at the start.
 I will take it as an opportunity to get comfortable with flexbox and other css properties.

 ---

+### Day 46-48: September 12-14, Saturday-Monday

+**Today's Objectives**:

+- Do the tasks from my mentor

+**New thing(s) learned:** I am more on learning about doing some validation with form right now.
+Working with errors, so since I have a 4 grid options, if it is empty, then I need to show that the field is required.
+I got stuck because I use array instead of object.
+Using object is indeed the easier way inorder to pass the error value individually by using their unique id as a property of the object.

+**Thoughts:** I was stucked with some problem for 2days.
+It is regarding with object vs array.
+I kind of using array instead of object which makes it complicated.

+---